Osupa: Early life

 Òṣùpá t'Àdó là (which means "The moon has returned from Benin City and survived"), of the House of Asodeboyede, was born in Akure at some point in the late 18th century as Omoba Adésọ́rọ̀ Olokunwolu.

 His paternage is uncertain.
 In most sources, his mother was said to be Adeubi, who was a daughter of Oba Ausi, the 31st Deji of Akure.

-As a result of his later Bini connection, he bore the oriki Ogiso Otolu Apaara during his reign.
-Other sources state that his father was Oba Osuan, and a grandson of Oba Arakale.
+Some sources state that his father was Oba Osuan, and that he was a grandson of Oba Arakale.
+This is unlikely as Osuan is said to have challenged Osupa for the throne.
+What is most likely is that he was one of the many children of Arakale.

-In around 1818, the Benin empire invaded Akure, executed the reigning monarch, Arakale (who may have been his grandfather) and carted away a number of hostages.
+In around 1818, the Benin empire invaded Akure, executed the reigning monarch, Arakale (who may have been his father) and carted away a number of hostages.
 Osupa was one of them, and he thereafter was forced to spend an extended period in Benin City, where he narrowly escaped execution.

 Reign

 By the time that Osupa was allowed to return home by the Binis, his kingdom was in need of a king.
-With the support of the Ado Akure, a community of Akures that - like him - had ancestral links to Benin, he contested for the throne and was successfully chosen as the 34th Deji of Akure in 1834.
+With the support of the Ado Akure, a community of Akures that had ancestral links to Benin, he contested for the throne and was successfully chosen as the 34th Deji of Akure in 1834.

-Following his coronation, one of his first acts was to settle his fellow Ado Akures in the Igbeyin and Eyinke quarters of the town.
+Following his coronation, one of his first acts was to settle the Ado Akures in the Igbeyin and Eyinke quarters of the town.
 He also bestowed chieftaincy titles upon them at this time, thus for the first time integrating into Akure a community that had been seen up to that point as everything from a colony to an army of occupation.

 Osupa then went on to establish Akure as an important vassal state of the Benin empire.
 His regular payment of tribute to the Benin palace started a tradition that lasted until the reign of his son Odundun I later in the century.